Greater Sydney Desalination Program

-Under the GSDP, preliminary investigations are underway to further explore additional seawater desalination options that can provide future safe and secure supplies of drinking water firstly in the Illawarra, then for Greater Sydney, including the Illawarra.
+Under the Greater Sydney Desalination Program, preliminary investigations are underway to further explore additional seawater desalination options that can provide future safe and secure supplies of drinking water firstly in the Illawarra, then for Greater Sydney.

 Greater Sydney, including the Illawarra, are key contributors to the Australian and NSW economies.

 Greater Sydney is now a global city with a high reputation for livability and a cultural diversity that attracts international investment and appeals to visitors.
 The NSW Department of Industry estimated Sydney’s economy accounts for almost a quarter of Australia’s Gross Domestic Product and 70 per cent of the NSW economy.

 Greater Sydney currently has around five million people and this is expected to grow to 6.4 million by 2036.
 People in a growing city will need water for drinking, cooking, washing, making products, producing food, fighting fires, keeping cool, watering gardens and for recreational activities.

 It is estimated that in 2017, the Illawarra contributed more than $16 billion to the state’s economy.
 Major metropolitan centres, like the Illawarra, need water supply certainty so that businesses can continue to invest, plan ahead, generate economic growth and increase local employment.